MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-certificate-based-authentication.md

 Entra has a new public key infrastructure (PKI) based certificate authorities (CA) trust store.
 The PKI-based CA trust store keeps CAs within a container object for each different PKI.
 Admins can manage CAs in a container based on PKI easier than one flat list of CAs.

 The PKI-based trust store has higher limits for the number of CAs and the size of each CA file.
-A PKI-based trust store supports up to 250 CAs and 8 KB size for each CA object.
+A PKI-based trust store supports up to 250 CAs and 8-KB size for each CA object.
 We highly recommended you use the new PKI-based trust store for storing CAs, which is scalable and supports new functionality like issuer hints.

 >[!Note]
 >If you use [the old trust store to configure CAs](how-to-configure-certificate-authorities.md), we recommended you configure a PKI-based trust store.
 After you make sure everything works well, you can delete the CAs from old trust store.